-If you've picked up Unicorn Hat and want to give Unicorn Paint a go, then this is the guide for you.
+If you've picked up Unicorn HAT or pHAT and want to give Unicorn Paint a go, then this is the guide for you.

-Unicorn Paint is an advanced example, and assumes some basic knowledge that not everyone will have.
+Unicorn Paint assumes some basic knowledge that not everyone will have.
 We're going to try and fill those gaps below.

 Installing modules can be trickier than it looks, the process for Python 2 and Python 3 is subtly different.
 We've tried to make the install process as simple as possible with this magical one liner:

 curl https://get.pimoroni.com/unicornhat | bash

 You'll need to locate LXTerminal, or be logged into your Raspberry Pi's terminal to run this script.
 You can find out more about Unicorn HAT, and the setup process by reading our getting started with Unicorn HAT guide.
 For Unicorn pHAT, check out getting started with Unicorn pHAT guide.